Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 If the execution of a method succeeded, and if the method is a request, then ``{wooper_result,ActualResult}`` will be sent back to the caller (precisely: to the process whose PID was specified in the call triplet).

-Otherwise one of the following error messages will be emitted.
+Otherwise one of the following error messages will be emitted [#]_.

+.. [#] Note, though, that in general terms there is little interest in pattern-matching these messages (defensive programming is not always the best option; linking created active instances to their creator is usually a better approach).